emre4809/JBG050-Group-4/README.md

 the unpacked subfolders named "2020-04", "2020-05", etc

-LSOA converted to geojson can be found at "https://github.com/gausie/LSOA-2011-GeoJSON" it is too large to upload here (this is for all of the UK, if someone narrows it down to just Barnet it will probably be small enough.)
+LSOA converted to geojson can be found at "https://github.com/gausie/LSOA-2011-GeoJSON"